StarterSquad/startersquad.com/_posts/2013-06-30-the-great-rewrite.md

 -----------------------

 Every developer of some experience has seen it at least once.
-The evil beast of an application that should be killed with fire to rise from the ashes as a beautifully crafted phenix.
+The evil beast of an application that should be killed with fire to rise from the ashes as a beautifully crafted phoenix.
 Business people dread the moment when they need to scale their team and the best new developer explains that the application is beyond maintenance and new features can only be added after a complete rewrite.
 If they payed attention they know that listening to this type of advice can kill their company, but they also know that not listening might do the same.
 When should they give in?
 How can anyone know the potential damage of such a decision?

 Technology evolves.
-Today's highly productive framework is tomorrows legagy system that you're locked into.
+Today's highly productive framework is tomorrows legacy system that you're locked into.
 If you choose to rewrite, it could very well be that the next new developer you hire after you're done will sing the same song.
 If you have something that already works, why would you throw away all the investments you've already done?